RisingRich/SRU-Pix2Pix/README.md

 # SRU-Pix2Pix
-The relevant implementation of the SRU-Pix2Pix model.
+This repository will provide the official implementation of the SRU-Pix2Pix model.

+The source code and pretrained models are under preparation and will be made publicly available shortly.